Legislative Clinic advance five new bills in California State Legislature

 Ideas for state bills come from everywhere.
 Unions, companies, academics, lobbyists, lawsuits, advocacy groups, legislative staffers, lawmakers and even their constituents can generate legislation.

-But with Pacific McGeorge School of Law's new Legislative and Public Policy Clinic, there's a new source of proposed laws in the state Capitol: McGeorge law students.
+But with McGeorge School of Law's new Legislative and Public Policy Clinic, there's a new source of proposed laws in the state Capitol: McGeorge law students.

 The clinic grew out of conversations Adjunct Professor Rex Frazier, '00, had at the end of the 2013 school year with students in his Legislative Decision-Making, Power and Influence in California class.
 They centered on whether there should be a real-world test of the skills students had been learning.

 The administration approved the class for the 2013-2014 school year.